Pyogenics/WOTBSCPGFormat/docs/KA.md

 ## Body version `0x0002`

 This archive leverages fast names (numeric ids pointing to a string in a table).
-This arhive is structured as follows:
+This archive is structured as follows:

-- Fast name count: the number of memebers in the string table.
+- Fast name count: the number of members in the string table.
 - Fast names: an array of strings
-- Fast name ids: an array of ids that correspond 1 to 1 with the array of strings above
+- Fast name ids: an array of ids that correspond with the array of strings
   - Assemble names and ids into a table for later use by fast name keyed arhive values
   - The key of an archive pair here is also a fast name
 - The children